 There are two main ways that students find internship opportunities.

-The first (our favorite!) is when students find an internship opportunity from a posting in our EdCareers Database.
-To search for an internship, log on to the EdCareers Database, click on "All Jobs/Internships”, and use the advanced search to search by “Position Type: Internship (Student Position)”.
+The first (our favorite!) is when students find an internship opportunity from a posting in our EdCareers Portal.
+To search for an internship, log on to the EdCareers Portal, click on "All Jobs/Internships”, and use the advanced search to search by “Position Type: Internship (Student Position)”.

-Internship resources are available to you here and in the Document Library on the EdCareers Database.
+Internship resources are available to you here and in the Document Library on the EdCareers Portal.

 The second is when the student and organization connect with each other directly and formulate an internship that meets the goals of both parties.